What To Do with Leaves in Your Yard

 We all have memories of burning leaves with our parents and grandparents.
 But burning leaves give off a ton of smoke.
 Even though they look dry and dead, leaves can still retain a lot of moisture.
 When burned they give off smoke that contains mold, soot, and allergens.

 With fall here it’s time to start thinking about next year’s lawn care goals.
-At 4Ever Green, we offer weed control and fertilization packages, as well as aeration and overseeding services to enhance the health and look of your yard and get it ready for winter.
+Our team of professional Tennessee lawn technicians offers weed control and fertilization packages, as well as aeration and overseeding services to enhance the health and look of your yard and get it ready for winter.